 Change Makers Podcast

 In 2018 the Texas State Board of Education made a preliminary decision to streamline their required curriculum by cutting Helen Keller from their third-grade social studies curriculum standards.
 To get a reversal of that decision, Gabby Caldwell testified with her mother, Robbie, before the State Board of Education.
-In this episode of Change Makers you’ll hear from Gabby and Robbie about keeping Helen in the schools, from Helen Selsdon, one of the leading experts on Helen Keller, and also from Michael Hudson, the Director of the Museum at the American Printing House for the Blind.
+In this episode of Change Makers you’ll hear from Gabby and Robbie about keeping Helen in the schools, from Helen Selsdon, one of the leading experts on Helen Keller, and also from Micheal Hudson, the Director of the Museum at the American Printing House for the Blind.

 Ready to take a deeper dive?
 Here are lessons for your child or student!

 Share this article.

 Photos compliments of S.E.E.
 Camp, North Carolina It’s that time again.
 Time to sign up for summer camp!
 Camps are...